Holy std::borrow::Cow! – Redux

 collections::string,

-which actually defines String
+which actually defines String:

 pub struct String {